JAO has power to initiate reassessment proceedings, as Faceless Reassessment Scheme Supports concurrent jurisdiction: Delhi HC [Read Order]

 The issue was whether the Jurisdictional Assessing Officer (JAO) or the Faceless Assessing Officer (FAO) shall be competent to initiate reassessment proceedings

-In a recent case, the Delhi High Court has relied on the judgment holding that the Jurisdictional Assessing Officer (JAO) has no jurisdiction to initiate reassessment proceedings under sections 148A and 148 of the Income Tax Act, 1961, after issuance of CBDT Notification requiring reassessment proceedings to be conducted in a faceless manner.
+In a recent case, the Delhi High Court has relied on the judgment holding that the Jurisdictional Assessing Officer (JAO) retains the power to initiate reassessment proceedings, as the Faceless Reassessment Scheme of 2022 supports concurrent jurisdiction between the JAO and the Faceless Assessment Unit.

 All India Kataria Education Society, the petition has been filed with the prayer to quash and set aside the impugned notice dated 16.07.2025 issued under Section 148 of the Act and impugned proceedings initiated under Section 147 of the Act in consequence thereof for being patently illegal, contrary to the applicable law, passed/issued without jurisdiction, and other grounds taken vide present Petition.